-It's our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
-In these circumstances we'll make the best possible arrangements maintaining the integrity of your trip.
+It is our intention to adhere to the day-to-day itinerary as printed; however, the order of events or sightseeing may change as we look to improve our tours or as local conditions dictate.
+In these circumstances, we will make the best possible arrangements maintaining the integrity of your trip.